 Soho

-It sure is.
-The Italian dishes at Bocca di Lupo are quite traditional, relying on fresh produce and exceptional cooking skills to really make them tick.
+The Italian dishes at Bocca di Lupo are traditional, relying on fresh produce and real skill to make them tick.
 Don’t miss it.

 Address: 12 Archer St, Soho, London W1D 7BB